Below are answers to some frequently asked questions from prospective students in the Faculty of Agricultural and Environmental Sciences.

 What will my class schedule be like?

-What sorts of items do I need to purchase for my Freshman Year?
+What sorts of items do I need to purchase for my freshman year?

 You are not required to purchase a computer for your freshman courses, although most students do have their own.
 Campus computing labs are available for all students.
-For more information, go to the IT Welcome for New Students.
+For more information, go to the IT Welcome for Students.

 Are there scholarship opportunities?